Course Overview

 Location

-From 2022, the Conservation studios will be located in Somerset House.
+The Conservation studios are located in Somerset House.
 Teaching in Conservation will be at Somerset House and at our Vernon Square campus.

 Duration